-The Director of Undergraduate Academic Services, Sean Kilpatrick, works closely with the Academic Advisors, Alida Lambert and Nicole Laviña, to provide you with the highest-quality advising services.
+The Director of Undergraduate Academic Services, Leonard Clemons, works closely with the Academic Advisors, Nicole Lavina to provide you with the highest-quality advising services.
 A group of highly-trained undergraduate Peer Advising Liaisons (PALs) are also available to help you with your questions and concerns.
 You are welcome to stop by any time between 9:00 a.m. and 4:30 p.m., Monday through Friday, or call us at (305) 284-3303.
-You can also e-mail us at smkilpatrick@miami.edu, alambert@miami.edu, or nlavina@miami.edu.
+You can also e-mail us at sas.as@miami.edu.